davedelong/time/Documentation/0. Overview/1-Motivation.md

 }
 ```

-This is as incorrect as attempting to extend `CLLocationCoordinate2D` to have a `city: String` property.
+This is as incorrect as attempting to extend `CLLocationCoordinate2D` to have a `var city: String` property.

 ### Ambiguous Types